 - A. PARKING, NOT STORAGE.
 Garages shall be used for the parking of one (1) vehicle and may not be used solely for storage purposes. - B. NO SWITCHING OR SUBLEASING.
 Residents may not switch garage assignments without prior written approval of the Association.
 Subleasing of garages is prohibited. - C. NO FLAMMABLES OR COMBUSTIBLES.
 No flammable or combustible articles or substances shall be stored in any garage.
 In addition, no items may be stored in violation of any city, county, state or federal fire codes. - D. NO COMMERCIAL USE.
 No garage shall be used for any commercial purposes. - E. CLOSE GARAGE DOOR.
 Garage doors shall remain closed and locked at all times except when entering and exiting the garage or when the garage is being cleaned, maintained or repaired. - F. ELECTRICAL SAFETY.
 Connecting extension cords, drop lights or electrical cords of any kind to the electrical outlets or light fixtures in the garage is prohibited. - G. MAINTENANCE, REPAIR AND INSPECTION.
-Vehicles and other items must be removed from any garage upon reasonable notice and for a reasonable period of time to allow the Association to perform maintenance, repair or inspection of Association Property. - Section 6.10 VEHICULAR NOISE AND SPEED.
+Vehicles and other items must be removed from any garage upon reasonable notice and for a reasonable period of time to allow the Association to perform maintenance, repair or inspection of Association Property. - H. GARAGE INSPECTIONS.
+The Association conducts annual garage inspections to ensure compliance with these rules and check for safety conditions, maintenance requirements and pest infestation.
+Owners must provide access to garages in accordance with notices given by the Manager.
+Failure to provide garage access may result in fines and forced entry to garage (see Article 19).

+- Section 6.10 VEHICULAR NOISE AND SPEED.
 Unnecessary or disturbing noise created by any vehicle is prohibited, such as excessive horn blowing, playing of loud music with open car windows, or "revving" of motors/engines.
 Vehicles shall not be driven at speeds in excess of fifteen (15) miles per hour within the Project. - Section 6.11 TOWING.
 Any vehicle parked in violation of these Rules may be towed at the vehicle owner's expense pursuant to California Vehicle Code Section 22658.
-The Association may remove a vehicle from Association Property without notice to the owner when such vehicle is parked: (i) in a manner that interferes with access or circulation within Association Property, (ii) in an area designated "Fire Lane", or (iii) in a parking space designated for disabled persons without a properly displayed and valid parking placard or disabled license plate.

-Section 6.12 DISCLAIMER.
+The Association may remove a vehicle from Association Property without notice to the owner when such vehicle is parked: (i) in a manner that interferes with access or circulation within Association Property, (ii) in an area designated "Fire Lane", or (iii) in a parking space designated for disabled persons without a properly displayed and valid parking placard or disabled license plate. - Section 6.12 DISCLAIMER.
 The Association assumes no responsibility for injury or loss to person or property arising from the falling of tree limbs or other debris or any other casualty involving the use of vehicles on or near Association Property.
 Residents are advised to exercise caution when parking under tree canopies.